andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 - facilitate the changing of the focused Node (focus traversal) using the public API
 - allow for setting a custom traversal policy on a **javafx.scene.Parent**
-- allow for listening to the focus traversal events